HypeCheck

 Does Moon Juice SuperYou actually work?

 Moon Juice SuperYou may provide some benefits, but results vary.
-Only 4 of 8 claims are supported.
+0 of 6 claims are fully supported.
+2 are partially supported.

 Are there cheaper alternatives to Moon Juice SuperYou?

-Yes, KSM-66 Ashwagandha (Jarrow) + Rhodiola (NOW Foods) separately at ~$25/month combined for higher doses offers similar benefits at a better price point.
+Yes, Standalone KSM-66 Ashwagandha (600mg) + separate Rhodiola supplement at $12-15 for a 30-60 day supply combined offers similar benefits at a better price point.
 Many key ingredients in Moon Juice SuperYou are available separately for less.